Oral and maxillofacial surgery: Occupation

-Oral and maxillofacial surgery is intellectually and physically demanding and is among the most highly compensated surgical specialties in the United States with a 2008 average annual income of $568,968.
+Oral and maxillofacial surgery is intellectually and physically demanding and is among the most highly compensated surgical specialties in the United States, with a 2008 average annual income of $568,968.

 The popularity of oral and maxillofacial surgery as a career for persons whose first degree was medicine, not dentistry, seems to be increasing.
-At least one program (University of Alabama at Birmingham) exists that allows highly qualified candidates whose first degree is in medicine to earn the required dental degree, so as to qualify for entrance into oral and maxillofacial residency training programs and ultimately achieve board eligibility and certification in the surgical specialty.
+At least one program (University of Alabama at Birmingham) exists that allows highly qualified candidates whose first degree is in medicine to earn the required dental degree, so as to qualify for entrance into oral and maxillofacial residency training programs and ultimately achieve board eligibility and certification in the surgical speciality.

 Education and training

 In the UK, oral and maxillofacial surgery is one of the ten medical specialties, requiring MRCS and FRCS examinations.

 In mainland Europe, its status, including whether or not oral surgery, maxillofacial surgery, and stomatology are considered separate specialties, varies by country.
 The required qualifications (medical degree, dental degree, or both, as well as the required internship and residency programs) also vary.

 In the US, Australia and South Africa, oral and maxillofacial surgery is one of the ten dental specialties recognised by the American Dental Association, Royal College of Dentists of Canada, and the Royal Australasian College of Dental Surgeons.
 Oral and maxillofacial surgery requires four to six years of further formal university training after dental school (i.e., DDS, BDent, DMD, or BDS).

 Residency training programs are either four or six years in duration.
-In the United States, four-year residency programs grant a certificate of specialty training in oral and maxillofacial surgery.
+In the United States, four-year residency programs grant a certificate of speciality training in oral and maxillofacial surgery.
 Six-year programs granting an optional MD degree emerged in the early 1990s in the United States.
-Typically, six-year residency programs grant the specialty certificate and an additional degree such as a medical degree (e.g., MD, DO, MBBS, MBChB) or research degree (e.g., MS, MSc, MPhil, MDS, MSD, MDSc, DClinDent, DSc, DMSc, PhD).
+Typically, six-year residency programs grant the speciality certificate and an additional degree such as a medical degree (e.g., MD, DO, MBBS, MBChB) or research degree (e.g., MS, MSc, MPhil, MDS, MSD, MDSc, DClinDent, DSc, DMSc, PhD).
 Both four– and six–year graduates are designated US "board eligible" and those who earn "board certification" are diplomats.
 Approximately 50% of the training programs in the US and 66% of Canadian training programs are "dual-degree."
 The typical length of education and training, in post-secondary school is 12 to 14 years.
 Beyond these years, some sub-specialise, adding an additional 1-2 year fellowship.

 The typical training program for an oral and maxillofacial surgeon is: